abhabongse/paxter/docs/paxter_language_tutorial.md

 of the main argument section of a command).

-This kind of @-expressions is particularly useful when we want to add some text within the options section of a command.
+This kind of @-expressions is particularly useful when we want to add some text within the option section of a command.

 For example, this might be a way to write down an ordered list of text content.